RalfJung/lilass/.github/ISSUE_TEMPLATE.md

 ## Steps to reproduce

-(Describe, step-by-step, how the bug can be reproduced. if the bug is not reproducible, describe at least what you did when you saw the bug.)
+(Describe, step-by-step, how the bug can be reproduced.
+If the bug is not reproducible, describe at least what you did when you saw the bug.)

 ## Actual behavior